Orchard Hills Loop (Irvine Ranch)

 - Recommended gear: sun hat; hiking poles

 - More information: Description of Orchard Hills from the Let’s Go Outside website here; O.C.
-Register article about the hike here; Map My Hike report here
+Register article about the hike here; Map My Hike report (starting from the old trail head) here

 - Rating: 6